QuarticCat/QuarticCat.github.io/content/posts/read-cpp-types.en.md

 The readability of C++'s types is terrible, and most beginner tutorials don't go into detail about how to read them.
 They at most discuss the difference between *top-level const* and *low-level const*.
 Many of my friends have asked me about this, and I've talked about it numerous times.
 So I thought, why not write a blog post on it?

-## A Common Misunderstanding
+## A Common Misconception

-Before talking about type reading in detail, I'd like to correct a common misunderstanding.
+Before talking about type reading in detail, I'd like to address a common misconception.

 Q: What's the type of `a` in `int a[5]`?